-&lt;sup>4If you have logical pairs of datacenters which are firmly bound together, you could also have several topmost automatics instances, e.g. for each pair of datacenters.
-However, that would be very inflexible, because then you cannot easily mix locations or migrate your servers between datacenters.
-Using k > 2 replicas with MARS would also become a nightmare.
+3If you have logical pairs of datacenters which are firmly bound together, you could also have several topmost automatics instances, e.g. for each pair of datacenters.
+However, that would be very inflexible, because then you cannot easily mix locations or migrate your servers between data centers.
+Using k>2 replicas with MARS would also become a nightmare.
 In your own interest, please don't create any concepts where masses of hardware are firmly bound to fixed constants at some software layers.

-6.1.
-Avoiding Inappropriate Clustermanager Types for Medium and Long-Distance Replication
+6. Requirements of Long-Distance Replication